“send a postcard and receive a postcard back from a random person somewhere in the world!”

 dandilion

-paulo, Germany
+paulo, Portugal

 @dandilion: The plan is to ask the interviewee for suggestions about who to interview next.
 However, we also have a list and we accept suggestions! :)